 The bottom line is that the amount of PCIe lanes that you have are limited.
 A typical PC can have anywhere between 20-24 PCIe lanes.

-Take for instance the AMD B550 chipset.
+Take, for instance, the AMD B550 chipset.
 On motherboards with this chipset, the motherboard PCIe lanes conform to PCIe v3.0, whereas the CPU PCIe lanes conform to PCIe v4.0.

 With AMD X570, however, both the chipset and the CPU lanes conform to V4.0.

-This is very important because if you have a PCIe 4.0 device, like a Gen 4 NVMe SSD, you would want to install it on a PCIe 4.0 slot.
+This is important because if you have a PCIe 4.0 device, like a Gen 4 NVMe SSD, you would want to install it on a PCIe 4.0 slot.

 The following table shows PCIe generation and their corresponding speeds.